pozafly/TIL/TroubleShooting/react/Key Object 할당 에러.md

 # Key Object 할당 에러

 Encountered two children with the same key, `[object Object]`.
 Keys should be unique so that components maintain their identity across updates.
-Non-unique keys may cause children to be duplicated and/or omitted — the behavior is unsupported and could change in a future version.
+Non-unique keys may cause children to be duplicated and/or omitted—the behavior is unsupported and could change in a future version.

 <br/>